yohanesnuwara/yohanesnuwara/README.md

 ## Welcome to my GitHub Repository!

 I'm Yohanes Nuwara.
-I'm a reservoir geophysicist, who loves to mix geoscience with data science and machine learning.
+I'm currently a research geophysicist on Distributed Acoustic Sensing (DAS), for Research Institute of Innovative Technology for the Earth (RITE) in Kyoto, Japan.
 I have been teaching Python to 1,000+ students and professionals in the exploration and production domain.
 This is my showcase.
 If you would like to collaborate, kindly [contact me](https://github.com/yohanesnuwara/yohanesnuwara#-contact-me) if you wish!

 ### 💻 Repositories: